mvanthoor/rustic-book/src/evaluation/material.md

 # Material counting

+>__Sidenote:__ Material counting is done in Rustic Alpha 1, 2 and 3, up to
+>and including Alpha 3.0.4.
+These versions have a separate material count,
+>which is later combined with the Piece Square Tables (PSQT, see next
+>chapter).
+Rustic Alpha 3.0.5, as a preparation for version 4, unified the
+>material count into the PSQT's.
+The reason for this is that tuning the
+>evaluation function becomes easier and somewhat faster.
+It does not change
+>anything with regard to the playing strength of the engine or the
+>implementation of the PSQT's.
+This unification just means that, for
+>example, the Piece Square Table for the queen will start at 900, instead
+>of at 0.
+I'm leaving this chapter in the book for people who want to first
+>implement material counting and then PSQT's separately to understand
+>exactly how these mechanics work.
+The PSQT-chapter will also have a side
+>note mentioning this.

 ## Explanation

 Counting the material on the board is the most basic way of evaluating a chess position.
 You can just compare material: "I have one bishop and 2 knights, while my opponent has two bishops and one knight.
 So light pieces are equal.
 We both have a queen, and one rook, so that is equal as well.
 He has four pawns and I have five... so in the end, I'm one pawn up."
-That is basically it, with counting material.
+That's it, nothing more to it.

-Somewhat more complicated is the relationships between pieces, if material is not equally balanced.
+Somewhat more complicated is the relationships between pieces if material is not equally balanced.
 How much pawns is one knight worth?
 How much bishops + pawns is a rook worth?
 What do I need to get back for giving up my queen (if it's not the queen of the opponent)?
 Humans often use this: